Latest

 When the Bladder Sends Mixed Signals: Coexistence of Overactive Bladder and Urinary Retention in Palliative Care

 In palliative medicine, attention to genitourinary symptoms is often overshadowed by more pressing issues such as pain, dyspnea, or existential distress.
-Yet lower urinary tract dysfunction—particularly the confusing coexistence of overactive bladder (OAB) symptoms and urinary retention—is both common and under-recognized, especially in older adults with complex comorbidities.
+Yet lower urinary tract dysfunction—particularly the confusing coexistence of overactive bladder (OAB) symptoms and urinary retention—is both common and under-recognized, especially in older adults with complex

 By Shayne Ladak, MD